genrou2004/movieTitleGen/README.md

 # movieTitleGen

-This is small and simple code generates random movie titles from a CSV file available on the net Using URL
+This is a small and simple code that generates random movie titles from a CSV file available on the net Using URL